dfzunigah/Poetry-Analysis/README.md

 [V4.5.0] >>Modification<< Code revision, tests, documentation, GitHub support, versioning, changelog, readme and topics.

 [V4.6.0] >>Added<< Input exceptions handling.

+[V4.7.0] >>Modification<< Analysis and comparing are now independent processes.
+Data is not format-printed.

 For the versions available, see the [tags on this repository](https://github.com/dfzunigah/Poetry-Analysis/releases).